uesleibros/wasabi/docs/ERRORS.md

 ### ERR_CONNECTION_LOST (18)

 **What happened:** The connection was lost during normal operation.
 This can be triggered by `recv()` returning zero (clean server close), `ioctlsocket` failing, or an oversized frame being received.

 **Common causes:**

-- Server closed the connection normally
+* Server closed the connection normally.
-- Network interruption
+* Network interruption.
-- Server sent a frame larger than the configured buffer size
+* Server sent a frame larger than the configured buffer size.
-- Idle connection timed out on the server side
+* Idle connection timed out on the server side.

 **What to check:**

-- Enable auto reconnect for resilient applications
+* Enable auto reconnect for resilient applications.
-- Check if the server has idle timeout settings
+* Check if the server has idle timeout settings.
-- Use `WebSocketSetPingInterval` to keep the connection alive
+* Use `WebSocketSetPingInterval` to keep the connection alive.
-- If the error mentions "oversized frame", increase buffer sizes via `WebSocketSetBufferSizes`
+* If the error mentions "oversized frame", increase buffer sizes via `WebSocketSetBufferSizes`.

 ```vb
 ' Resilient connection pattern